Automattic/jetpack/readme.txt

 * We removed an obsolete endpoint for updating invites.
 * Only log mysql and ES query times that are less than 60 seconds.
 There are some outliers that mess up our stats.
 * Move any active search widgets to the inactive list if you disable the search module.
+* Delete the onboarding token when the site gets connected.

 **Improved compatibility**